Skip to main content

 Penalties for Driving Without a License

-Failure to produce a valid driver's license when asked by a police officer can lead to a number of penalties depending on the circumstances.
-Charges typically fall into one of two categories: correctable offenses and willful violations.
+Failure to produce a valid driver's license can lead to different penalties depending on the circumstances.
+Charges typically fall into two categories: correctable offenses and willful violations.

 Correctable Offenses